wrdwllm/df_lab/content/Stakeholders/Fungi.md

 They can be observed growing on building structures made from stone or other materials with slightly acidic pH values.
 Usually, growths are considered a sign of degradation and decay and removed.

 [This map](https://www.inaturalist.org/observations?lat=-37.82735045518448&lng=144.91121960378706&place_id=any&radius=1.3973583871383106&subview=map&taxon_id=47170) shows observations made using iNaturalist in an area encompassing Fishermans Bend that includes 98 species of fungi.
-Most are in [[../Sites/Westgate Park|Westgate Park]], but there are others along the [[../Sites/Westgate Freeway|Westgate Freeway]] and some of the industrial parks in the area.
+Most are in [[Sites/Westgate Park]], but there are others along the [[Sites/Westgate Freeway]] and some of the industrial parks in the area.
 ## Habitat requirements[^3]

 >- Damp soil